 Meet The Facilitators

-• Caroline Brazier
+• Caroline Brazier (Core Team)

 Author of seven books on Buddhism and psychotherapy and many papers and articles, Caroline holds an MPhil in counselling, diplomas in counselling and groupwork and a supervision certificate.
 She is a BACP Accredited psychotherapist.
 Caroline originally trained as a teacher and has worked extensively in education, health and with women's groups.
 She has been a teacher and is an ordained Jodo Shinshu Buddhist priest (Japanese Pure Land Buddhism).
 In the past she has taken a special interest in eating disorders and more recently in ecotherapy.
 Caroline has three adult children.